RobertGiff/gen_synthetic_tasksets/README.md

 6. Task period lower value (inclusive)
 7. Task period upper value (inclusive)
 8. Dependency probability that any task will be dependent on another of the previous tier, 0 to disable dependency, between [0, 1.0]
+9. Fixed priority max, 1 ... max, inclusive.
+Set to 0 do disable priority
-9. Experiment Name (will be the output directory name)
+10. Experiment Name (will be the output directory name)